 In New York, Governor Andrew Cuomo’s order to close all non-essential businesses exempted construction work.
 However, as of March 27, the state banned all non-essential construction except for emergency purposes.
 Furthermore, construction projects deemed necessary include:

 If your state, county, or city directs you to shut down your construction projects, you are bound to incur significant business interruption-related losses and extra expenses.
 This raises questions on Builder’s Risk insurance and COVID-19, with respect to business interruption coverage.

 Builder’s Risk insurance is a type of property insurance designed to cover buildings and structures under construction.
 Moreover, most standard policies cover these items:

 - Building materials and equipment

 However, it is possible to obtain additional coverage for more types of property, such as landscaping and construction material in transit.
 The common covered causes of loss include:

 You can also extend your coverage to incorporate excluded or limited causes of loss.
 Such as business interruption, extra expense, and soft costs.

 The coverage trigger for any property insurance policy is “physical damage to insured property by an insured cause of loss.”
-So, for your COVID-19-related claim to be accepted, your insurance provider must acknowledge the presence or threat of the virus on the insured property.
+Furthermore, for your COVID-19-related claim to be accepted, your insurance provider must acknowledge the presence or threat of the virus on the insured property.
 And that it constitutes direct physical loss or damage.
 Your policy’s standard exclusions may exclude coverage for most claims.
 One such example is a policy that contains an exclusion for, “loss due to virus or bacteria.”